exa2022/STAT_315_Final_Project/README.md

 # STAT 315 Final Project
 By: Ekansh, Nishanth, Tanish

+This repository contains the final project for STAT 315, which includes the final google colab notebook, data files, ReadME, as well as the Dockerfile.
+To make it easy to run the project without installing Python or dependencies locally, we have provided a complete ready-to-use Docker image that contains the full environment.

+---

-**How to Pull & Run Docker Image:**
+## **Pull & Run the Docker Image**

-**Note:** Make sure to have Docker Engine or Hub running in the background.
+> **Note:** Ensure Docker Engine is installed and running on your machine before starting.

-1. **Pull the Docker Image from GitHub Container Registry using the following command:** docker pull ghcr.io/exa2022/stat-315-final-project/stat315:latest
+### **Pull the Docker Image**
+docker pull ghcr.io/exa2022/stat-315-final-project/stat315:latest

-2. **Run the Docker Image inside the Docker Container using the following command:** docker run ghcr.io/exa2022/stat-315-final-project/stat315:latest
+### **Pull the Docker Image**
+docker run -p 8888:8888 ghcr.io/exa2022/stat-315-final-project/stat315:latest